gtoal/pitrex/xc/pitrex_README.txt

 temporary changes to permissions.

-After loading the X server, set the DISPLAY environment variable to ":0" before attempting to launch programs, eg. export DISPLAY=:0
+After loading the X server, set the DISPLAY environment variable to ":0" before attempting to launch programs on the Pi, eg. export DISPLAY=:0

 When a program stops updating the display (eg. closes), the PiTrex